 When it comes to systemising ESG monitoring, rather than implementing a dedicated ESG tool, most firms are leveraging their existing portfolio monitoring system.
 We work with managers to either develop ESG-specific data collection templates or to build ESG measures into their standard financial data collection templates.
 Specific ESG reports and dashboards can then be driven by the system, combining ESG metrics with valuations data to demonstrate the impact on returns over time.

 While some of the leading firms are successfully achieving this, challenges remain.
 It is rare that firms successfully aggregate all the necessary data without reliance on ancillary Excel spreadsheets.
 ESG metrics are ever-changing and the current tools can be inflexible.

-We are working with our most digitally advanced clients to aggregate data from multiple sources into a Data Platform, thereby creating one source of truth, and surfacing the data in a flexible visualisation tool such as Power BI.
+We are working with our most digitally advanced clients to aggregate data from multiple sources into the ATLAS data platform, thereby creating one source of truth, and surfacing the data in a flexible visualisation tool such as Power BI.

 What is evident is that no Private Equity firm can afford not to think about ESG.
 The pressure will only increase to mobilize large pools of investment capital to combat the world’s most intractable problems.
 With the ever-increasing importance of ESG to investors’, the firms that have the data analytics capabilities to prove both ESG impact and a positive effect on returns are in the best position to attract investment.